 - Develop graduate student and international student outreach

 - Assist Director with day to day operations and long-term planning (meeting minutes, library research, benchmarking, etc.)

 - Assist Program Coordinator with student worker and volunteer supervision

 - As assigned

 Applicants should be creative and independent, who can take a project and run with it, but also work well as part of a team.
-Familiarity with social media management, event planning and implementation is useful, experience with outreach to diverse student populations a must.
+Familiarity with event planning and implementation is useful, experience with outreach to diverse student populations a must.
 Supervisory skills and ability to work with and relate to students are necessary.
 Excellent verbal, written, and virtual communication skills are required.

 The Assistantship is for 20hrs/week, some occasional evening and weekend hours are required.

 For more information, please contact Dr. Susanne B. Dietzel at firstname.lastname@example.org.

-Application deadline is March 14, 2014.
-To be considered for the position, please send a letter of application that outlines applicant’s qualification for this position, a resume, and list of three references.
+Application deadline is April 9, 2015.
+To apply please send a letter of application that outlines applicant’s qualification for this position, a resume, and list of three references.
 Applicants have to be admitted into a degree-granting graduate program.